-This is to recognize positive character development and excellence in behavior, work habits and overall discipline.
-Students must show effort or growth towards improving conduct/behavior for each quarter.
-A student can still earn the Virtues Award, with only 2 "S's".
-A student that earns 3 or more "S's" constitutes an "S" or satisfactory for citizenship.
-In the school report card for the section under "shows good time and attendance" a student must have:
+This is to recognize positive character development and excellence in behavior, work habits and overall discipline for students who practice and model our school's Binadu B's of being respectful, responsible, and positive.
+Students must show effort or growth towards meeting our school-wide expectations for each quarter.
+A student can still earn the Binadu Bs Award, with only 2 "S's".
+A student that earns 3 or more "S's" constitutes an "S" or satisfactory for character traits specified in the school report card.
+In the school report card for the section that includes "shows good time and attendance", a student must have: